 6 Easy Yogic Diet Tips for Beginners

 Eating healthy whole foods is a beautiful starting point, but it’s often easier said than done.
 Allow yourself time to create your new path.
 And aside from what you eat, how you eat makes a big difference too.
 To support you on your new yogic food journey, here are some tips that you can begin implementing today.

 - Skip the sugar.
-Sugar was likened to poison by Yogi Bhajan, and it can wreak havoc on your body, especially when it sneaks into meals you wouldn’t expect.
+Sugar is likened to poison, and it can wreak havoc on your body, especially when it sneaks into meals you wouldn’t expect.
 Seek naturally sweet fruits, and avoid sugar and artificial sweeteners.

 - Follow a meal with meditation.
 After eating, sit and reflect on digesting your food into energy.
-Yogi Bhajan also recommended taking a short 11-minute nap on your right side to aid with food digestion.
+You can try taking a short 11-minute nap on your right side to aid with food digestion.
 If a nap isn’t feasible, sit in Rock Pose or enjoy a hot cup of Yogi tea.

 What are your favorite yogic foods, recipes, and mindful eating strategies?

-The Fundamentals of Kundalini Yoga is a 40-day online course that will transform your life from the inside out, led by 23 world-renowned master teachers of Kundalini Yoga as taught by Yogi Bhajan.
+The Fundamentals of Kundalini Yoga is a 40-day online course that will transform your life from the inside out, led by 23 world-renowned master teachers of Kundalini Yoga.
 It’s a journey through the core teachings of this transformative yogic technology.
 Discover how to ignite your inner power and develop strength, flexibility, and peace in your body, mind, and spirit.
 Enroll today!